Post: How to Optimize Recruitment Automation: Fix Bottlenecks with Execution History Data

 3. Volume throughput: total candidates entering the stage in the period

 Sort the resulting table by drop-off rate descending.
-This single-ranked view tells you where your automation is failing candidates before you spend any time on root-cause analysis.
+This single-ranked view shows you where your automation is failing candidates before you spend any time on root-cause analysis.

 Compare each stage’s median dwell time against your baseline SLA.
 Any stage where median dwell time exceeds your SLA by more than 20% is a priority flag — mark it for investigation in Step 3 regardless of its drop-off rate ranking.
-Both metrics matter: a stage can have a low drop-off rate but still be adding days of unnecessary delay to your total time-to-fill.
+Both metrics matter: a stage can have a low drop-off rate and still add days of unnecessary delay to your total time-to-fill.

 Step 3 — Diagnose the Root Cause of Each Flagged Stage